 - Must have been an active leader in community affairs.

-- Must have planned work for a doctor’s degree in a university, which is accredited and has a reputation for outstanding graduate work in the field of Public School Administration.
+- Must have planned work for a doctoral degree in a university, which is accredited and has a reputation for outstanding graduate work in the field of public school administration.

 Applications must be submitted online each year to the Office of the Grand Executive Director, Supreme Council, 33°, Southern Jurisdiction, USA.
 Only applications submitted online will be considered.